-An obstinate ex can cause a plethora of challenges during the divorce process, but what happens if they refuse to sign the Marital Settlement Agreement?
+UPDATED: An obstinate ex can cause a plethora of challenges during the divorce process.
+This can slow down the process, drag things out, and cost tons of additional money.
+But what happens if they flat out refuse to sign the Marital Settlement Agreement?

-Refusing to sign the Marital Settlement Agreement occurs for a variety of reasons, but regardless of why one party refuses to sign the settlement agreement, the result is a significant slowing of the divorce process.
+Refusing to sign the Marital Settlement Agreement occurs for a variety of reasons.
+Regardless of why one party refuses to sign the settlement agreement, the result is a significant delay in the divorce process.

 The only way a divorce becomes final is with a judgement.